Coming up on a busy Fall full of conferences -- check out the link below for when I will be in a city near you.

 www.HartRescue.us is a support ministry for America's Emergency Responders, Military Service Members and their families.
 Mike and Linda Swihart are my friends who manage this organization.
 Mike is not only retired law – enforcement, he is one of those who actually did stop a killer at a church (Aug.
 23, 1992 – First Free Methodist Church in Ft.
 Collins, CO).

 Visit www.GatekeepersSecurity.com to see how this church security training and certification and licensed operations program may be right for your church.
-This is the only training / certification and licensed operations program I am aware of that operates in multiple states (TX, OK, KS, CO and growing).
 I have known the owner for many years and recommend and endorse the Gatekeepers program.

 Templar Integrated Security Solutions has developed a Rapid Response System™ that can deter spree killings in churches, schools and wherever the threat of violence exists.
 This patent pending solution involves hardware, software and training.
 It is a 21st century solution to a 21st century problem.
 It is effective and affordable.
 Visit www.templariss.com.

 Endorsed by LTC Dave Grossman, Pastor Jimmy Meeks and myself.